 Danelo Cavalcante arrives in Chester County court months after jail escape, recapture

 KENNETT SQUARE, Pa.
-(CBS) -- Danelo Cavalcante once made national headlines as he evaded law enforcement for two weeks after escaping Chester County Prison not far from here.
+(CBS) -- Danelo Cavalcante once made national headlines when he evaded law enforcement for two weeks after escaping Chester County Prison not far from Philadelphia back on August 31.

 On Friday, law enforcement officers transported him back to the area where he once roamed free and brought him to court for a hearing.